Resources

 The Proud Trust

-The Proud Trust is an LGBT+ organisation that supports LGBT+ young people through youth groups, peer support, mentoring programs and the Proud Connections chat service
+The Proud Trust is an LGBT+ youth charity that supports LGBTQ+ young people through youth groups, peer support, mentoring and a live chat service, while also working with schools and professionals to create safer, more inclusive environments.

 Phone: 0161 660 3347